An algebraic model for free rational G-spectra: Modules over .

 \section{Modules over $DEG_+$.}

-To start with we need a model for free $G$-spectra; there are several Quillen equivalent alternatives (see \cite{gfreeq} for discussion), but here we use the $G_+$-cellularization of the category of $\bS$-module $G$-spectra, where $\bS$ is a strictly commutative model for the rationalized sphere spectrum.
+To start we need a model for free $G$-spectra; there are several Quillen equivalent alternatives (see \cite[Section 3]{gfreeq} for discussion).
+For definiteness, we start with orthogonal $G$-spectra \cite{MM}, and use the $G_+$-cellularization of the category of $\bS$-module $G$-spectra, where $\bS$ is a strictly commutative model for the rationalized sphere spectrum.
 Next, we explain that since $EG$ is a $G$-space, we have a strictly cocommutative diagonal $EG\lra EG\times EG$ and hence the functional dual $DEG_+=F(EG_+,\bS)$ becomes a commutative ring $G$-spectrum.
 The completion map

 then gives a map of ring spectra.
 Accordingly we have a Quillen adjunction given by extension and restriction of scalars, with counit given by the action map

 for $DEG_+$-modules $X$ and unit